Azra Quraishi: Early life and education

-Quraishi was born in 1945 in Rajasthan, India, to Abdus Sattar Quraishi and Salma Quraishi.
-Her family moved to Rawalpindi in Pakistan in the upheaval caused by the British orchestrated "partition of India".
-She obtained her first degree from Gordon College in her home city and, in 1966, she obtained her master's degree from the University of the Punjab in Lahore.
+Quraishi was born in 1945 in Rajasthan, British India, to Abdus Sattar Quraishi and Salma Quraishi.
+Her family moved to Rawalpindi in Pakistan in the upheaval caused by the British-orchestrated partition of India.
+She obtained her first degree from Gordon College in her home city and, in 1966, obtained her master's degree from the University of the Punjab in Lahore.

 After lecturing for several years at Viqar-un-Nisa Girls College in Rawalpindi, Quraishi traveled overseas on a Government of Pakistan scholarship.
 As a result, she obtained a master's degree in 1973 for her tissue culture research on Solanum tuberosum var., BF-15.
 Within three years she had obtained her doctorate from the University of Paris-Sud in Orsay, France for related work which was a "Study of callogenesis and organogenesis from explant of in vitro shoots in Solanum tuberosum var., BF-15".